 Sidecar is a special immersive block with a side-by-side reading experience.
 It consists of a wide media panel that locks into place, while a narrow narrative panel containing additional text or multimedia scrolls by along the side.

 A single media panel with its narrative panel constitute a slide, and one sidecar can contain multiple slides that fade from one view to the next.
-The end result is an engaging, presentation-like experience.
+The end result is an engaging, vertical-scrolling presentation-like experience.
+(For a horizontal navigation experience, check out slideshow).

 You, our authoring community, have been hard at work pushing and pulling on the new StoryMaps.
 You’re taking full advantage of sidecar.